 What are the top five wins against each other between these two PBA rivals; Anejo Rum 65 (formerly Ginebra San Miguel) and Purefoods Hotdogs, during their great rivalry in the last two seasons of the 1980s era.
-In 1988, Ginebra/Anejo won 9 of their 14 meetings with Purefoods, excluding the All-Filipino final playoffs, the Rum Masters won 6 as against 4 for the Hotdogs.
-The following year in 1989, Purefoods has the edge, 6 to 5 over Anejo Rum.
-So the total would be 11-10 for Anejo Rum (14 to 11 overall for Anejo).
+In 1988, Ginebra/Anejo won nine of their 14 meetings with Purefoods, excluding the All-Filipino final playoffs, the Rum Masters won six as against four for the Hotdogs.
+The following year in 1989, Purefoods has the edge, six to five.
+So the count would be 11-10 for Anejo Rum (14 to 11 overall for Anejo).

-1. November 21, 1989, Third Conference, 2nd round of the semifinals
+1. November 21, 1989, Reinforced Conference, 2nd round of the semifinals

-The 65ers were down by 13 points in the fourth quarter and with 21 seconds left in the game, the hotdogs were up, 134-130, on Alvin Patrimonio’s short stab, the Rum Masters refuses to give up and after a timeout and quick two points, import Carlos Briggs played the hero’s role when he stole the ball from Dindo Pumaren with 18 seconds to go and completed a three-point play off a foul by Jojo Lastimosa, Briggs, who scored 75 points, converted his gift shot with 8 seconds remaining to cap a stirring comeback as Dexter Shouse and Dindo Pumaren missed their hurried and follow up attempt as time expired in a dramatic 135-134 victory for Jaworski’s charges.
+The 65ers were down by 13 points in the fourth quarter and with 21 seconds left in the game, the hotdogs still up, 134-130, on Alvin Patrimonio’s short stab, the Rum Masters refuses to give up and after a timeout and quick two points, import Carlos Briggs played the hero’s role when he stole the ball from Dindo Pumaren with 18 seconds to go and completed a three-point play off a foul by Jojo Lastimosa, Briggs, who scored 75 points, converted his gift shot with 8 seconds remaining to cap a stirring comeback as Dexter Shouse and Dindo Pumaren missed on their hurried attempt as time expired in a dramatic 135-134 victory for Jaworski’s charges.
 After this game, Purefoods import Dexter Shouse deserted his ballclub and was banned permanently by the league.